• Skip to primary navigation

 With a touch of heat from cayenne pepper and warming cinnamon, this Root Vegetable Lasagna is an ideal, scrumptious comfort food that bursts with flavor.

-chopped root vegetables and tomato sauce in cast iron skillet
+Browned root vegetables in a cast iron skillet.

 Tips and Substitutions